SkroxiousDM/2d12GameSystem/docs/aetas_obscura_setting_bible.md

 ##### Overview

-The **House of Lamia** (*Domus Lamiae*) is an Etrusco-Greek aristocratic vampire society, founded — according to their own scholars — by the Libyan queen Lamia of myth and her daughters when they fled the wrath of Hera into Magna Graecia.
+The **House of Lamia** (*Domus Lamiae*) is an Etrusco-Greek aristocratic vampire society.
+Their **public** founding myth, taught even to most Lamiae, is that they descend from the Libyan queen Lamia of Greek tradition and her daughters when they fled the wrath of Hera into Magna Graecia.
+The **true** origin — known only to the Domina Maxima and the Concord's Inner Seal — is the binding of *The Hunger* into the body of the Etruscan sorcerer-king Larth Caisra at Caere c.
+700 BC, the rape of his daughter Lamia Prima by the bound entity, and the descent of every living Lamia from that single original household.
+See [§3.4.E](#34e-the-etruscan-king-and-the-birth-of-the-house-of-lamia).

 They are the most **human-passing** of all the Courts: in their normal state they are indistinguishable from any patrician, and they age, marry, and breed almost like mortals.
 Almost.

 They feed on emotion.
 Their formal court language is Etruscan.